Organization & Budget

 The Director-Chief Counsel heads the agency and reports directly to the commission.
 The Director-Chief Counsel oversees the intake and investigation of complaints and the commission examiner’s handling of formal proceedings.
 The Director-Chief Counsel is also the primary liaison between the commission and the judiciary, the public, and the media.
 Gregory Dresser serves as Director-Chief Counsel.

 The commission’s staff counsel include intake attorneys who are responsible for reviewing and evaluating new complaints and investigating attorneys who are responsible for conducting staff inquiries and preliminary investigations.

 The commission appoints an attorney to serve as examiner during formal proceedings.
 Trial Counsel serves as examiner during formal proceedings, aided by Assistant Trial Counsel.
 The examiner is responsible for preparing cases for hearing before special masters, including presenting the evidence that supports the charges and briefing.
 The examiner also presents cases orally and in writing in hearings before the commission and the California Supreme Court.

 One member of the commission’s legal staff, the Legal Advisor to Commissioners, is solely responsible for assisting the commission in its deliberations during adjudication of contested matters and for the coordination of formal hearings.
 That attorney does not participate in the investigation or prosecution of cases and reports directly to the commission.
-Janice M. Brickley was appointed to the position in August 2007.
+Emma Bradford serves as Legal Advisor.

 The Commission’s Budget